taka-wang/node-session-modular-connect-server/README.md

 Why Connect 1.x
 ------
+In short, it just fits (our restful server requirement).

 - Why not express?
   We need a thin skelton, not a railway framework

 - Why not connect 2.x?
   We need `connect.router` function, no another small library dependency.